yiryuan/MA675/README.md

 # Update Record

+## Dec.1 2022
+1. upload a script to read all data for same country in all year -- Jing Wu

 ## Nov.18 2022
 1. Finish the function to get households data for certain year and country -- Jing Wu
 2. Upload run example(run_example_households.R) and the script of downloading households data(get_households_2005-2019.R) -- Jing Wu